TheOdinProject/curriculum/foundations/html_css/html-foundations/html-boilerplate.md

 Setting the encoding is very important because it ensures that the webpage will display special symbols and characters from different languages correctly in the browser.

 There are many more elements that can go within the head of an HTML document.
 However, for now it's only crucial to know about the two elements we have covered here.
-We will introduce more elements that go into the head as and when we need them throughout the rest of the curriculum.
+We will introduce more elements that go into the head throughout the rest of the curriculum.

 #### Title Element